manuGil/online-core/docs/source/radiometric-ops.rst

    Haze has an additive effect to the overall image, resulting in higher DN values.
 As a result, it is reducing the contrast of the image.
 Because this effect is :math:`\lambda`  dependent, its influence differs per band.

-   We will assume that there is a real *blackbody* present in the images; therefore we can simply subtract to a minimum of zero.
-Assume that the blackbody in this case is *deep, clear and unpolluted water*.
+   We will assume that there is a real *blackbody* present in the images; therefore, we can simply subtract to a minimum of zero.
+Assume that the blackbody, in this case, is *deep, clear and unpolluted water*.
 Complete the table below with the **minimum values** that you can find in such water body.
 Some hints are given below.

 =====   =============   =========   =========   =========   =========
 Image   Band 1 DN       Band 2 DN   Band 3 DN   Band 4 DN   Pan DN